Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 <hr />
 </div>

-<a href="javascript:ReverseDisplay('pbam-auto')">pbam-auto: Poisson-Boltzmann Analitical Method solver</a>
+<a href="javascript:ReverseDisplay('pbam-auto')">pbam-auto: Poisson-Boltzmann Analytical Method Solver</a>

 <div id="pbam-auto" style="display:none;">

-<p>This indicates the program to use the Poisson-Boltzmann Analytical Method for solving the system.
-The PB-AM solve for multiple spherical objects of arbitrary charge distribution in an ionic solution.
+<p>PB-AM is an analytical solution to the linearized Poisson-Boltzmann equation for multiple spherical objects of arbitrary charge distribution in an ionic solution.
+The physical calculations are uses to perform various actions on a system of molecules such as calculation of energies, forces, torques, electrostatic potentials, and Brownian dynamics schemes.
+This fast method coarse-grains all molecules of the system into single spheres large enough to contain all molecule atoms.
 </p>
-<p>For a detailed explanation of the method as well as a full description of how to utilize the pbam-auto method plase refer to <a href="{{ site.baseurl }}/external_contributions/extern-pbam">PB-AM contributions page</a>.
+<p>For a detailed explanation of the method as well as a full description of how to utilize the pbam-auto method please refer to <a href="{{ site.baseurl }}/external_contributions/extern-pbam">PB-AM contributions page</a>.
 </p>
 <hr />

 </div>

-<a href="javascript:ReverseDisplay('pbsam-auto')">pbam-auto: Poisson-Boltzmann Analitical Method solver</a>
+<a href="javascript:ReverseDisplay('pbsam-auto')">pbsam-auto: Poisson-Boltzmann Semi-Analytical Method Solver</a>

 <div id="pbsam-auto" style="display:none;">